DanielKell/pong-game/README.md

 OBJECTIVE

-Pong is a two player game where each player tries to deflect the ball using their paddle onto the other side of the players court.
+Purrrong is a two player game where each player tries to deflect the ball using their paddle onto the other side of the players court.
+Players can determine what score they wish to play up to as there is no score limit.